Between A Monk, A Forest, And PG&E Workers

 I am sitting here in the courtyard of Redwood Vihara, in a redwood forest in the Santa Cruz Mountains.
-And what I want to share with you is something that happened yesterday in this very place and how we kind of created a sacred space spontaneously where we felt, at that moment, some kind of wholeness and, deep connections with few strangers and also with nature.
+And what I want to share with you is something that happened yesterday in this very place and how we created a sacred space spontaneously where we felt, at that moment, some wholeness and deep connections with few strangers and with nature.

 Some of you might have heard about the wildfires in California that have been happening in recent weeks.
-It was very, very difficult time here.
+It was a very, very difficult time here.
 And this land was very affected.
 Seventy thousand people had to be evacuated from this area and, more than a thousand structures and homes were burned to ashes.
-People will have to stay outside their homes for a few weeks, which is bringing a lot of uncertainty, fear, loss and grief and so forth.
+People will have to stay outside their homes for a few weeks, which brings a lot of uncertainty, fear, loss, grief, and so forth.

 I moved here on Friday with twelve other folks from our community, and we were trying to clean up the land and secure things here, in the forest.
-Meanwhile, there was a team of contractors from PG&E walking around, trying to notify the trees that are 'qualified' to be cut off because they can easily fall down and were dangerous for the electricity lines.
+Meanwhile, a team of contractors from PG&E walked around, trying to notify the trees that are 'qualified' to be cut off because they can easily fall down and were dangerous for the electricity lines.

-So one man, Antonio, came and briefed me about what they were going to do, and their agenda here.
+So one man, Antonio, came and briefed me about what they would do and their agenda here.
 I said, "Okay, no problem.
 Go ahead.
 But before you start chopping the trees, I want a few minutes to notify all the living beings around the ecosystem and that the trees would be cut off and that they can leave before this particular day and time.
 We don't want to create any difficulties and threats for them."
 Antonio said, "Okay, no problem, I will let you know once we decide which trees we want to remove."

-While we were cleaning up the space, he came to us and said that he has found two trees, and he can show it to me.
-As I followed him I saw six other guys standing near the trees that had to be cut.
-He showed me saying, these are two trees that we have identified and we want to cut it down tomorrow as they are dangerous.
+While cleaning up the space, he came to us and said that he had found two trees, and he can show them to me.
+As I followed him, I saw six other guys standing near the trees that had to be cut.
+He showed me that these are two trees we have identified, and we want to cut them down tomorrow as they are dangerous.

 He says, "Fine, if you want, please go ahead."

-And the team of sub contracts were listening to me with surprise.
+And the team of subcontracts was listening to me with surprise.
 Then, I asked them if I can chant a mantra, which we usually do in this kind of situation.
 They said, go ahead.
-So I started chanting the Great Compassion Mantra and, you know, from the corner of my eyes, I saw one of the guys had put his palms together, in prayer position.
+So I started chanting the Great Compassion Mantra, and, you know, from the corner of my eyes, I saw one of the guys had put his palms together, in prayer position.

-I also mentioned that at the end of the chant, we always share the goodness -- which has arisen from the chanting and our practice -- with all living beings here in the forest and with all the people who are affected by the fires, facing difficulties and suffering.
-I wish them wellbeing and that this land could be restored.
+At the end of the chant, I also mentioned that we always share the goodness -- which has arisen from the chanting and our practice -- with all living beings here in the forest and with all the people affected by the fires, facing difficulties and suffering.
+I wish them well-being and that this land could be restored.
 So I asked again, could I do that, and they said okay, go ahead.